http4k/http4k/src/docs/blog/meet_http4k/index.md

 Another thing to say is that (not very much) of [http4k] is new - it's rather the distillation of 15 years worth of experience of using various server-side libraries and hence most of the good ideas are stolen.
-For instance - the routing module is inspired by [UtterlyIdle](https://github.com/bodar/utterlyidle), the basic "Server as a function" model is stolen from [Finagle](https://twitter.github.io/finagle/), and the contract module OpenApi/Swagger generator is ported from [Fintrospect](http://fintrospect.io/).
+For instance - the routing module is inspired by [UtterlyIdle], the basic "Server as a function" model is stolen from [Finagle], and the contract module OpenApi/Swagger generator is ported from [Fintrospect].

 With the growing adoption of Kotlin, we wanted something that would fully leverage the functional features of the language and it felt like a good time to start something from scratch, whilst avoiding the *magic* that plagues other frameworks.
 Hence, [http4k] is primarily designed to be a Kotlin-first library.

 ## Claim A: Small, simple, immutable.
-Based on the awesome ["Your Server as a Function"](https://monkey.org/~marius/funsrv.pdf) paper from Twitter, [http4k] apps are modelled by composing 2 types of simple, independent function.
+Based on the awesome ["Your Server as a Function"] paper from Twitter, [http4k] apps are modelled by composing 2 types of simple, independent function.

 ### Function 1: HttpHandler